 Students generally begin research for the dissertation (including preparation of a dissertation proposal) after completing their qualifying exams at the end of Year 2.
 The final step before being advanced to candidacy is a Dissertation Proposal Defense, comprising a written proposal in the form of a National Science Foundation Doctoral Dissertation Improvement Grant, an oral presentation, and a defense of the student’s proposed dissertation topic.
 The Dissertation Proposal Defense is normally completed by the end of Year 3.

-For Human Paleobiology students, the dissertation committee includes a Director or Co-Director who is a core CASHP faculty member from CCAS, and two or more advisors are drawn from institutions of the Human Evolutionary Biology Consortium, and at least one reader from outside GW.
+For Human Paleobiology students, the dissertation committee includes a Director or Co-Director who is a core CASHP faculty member from GW, and additional advisors that are drawn from CASHP or elsewhere, with at least one reader from outside GW.

 Additional Requirements and Program Information